 Remember your tax responsibilities

 With TurboTax, you don’t need to know which tax forms to fill out for your business.
-TurboTax asks you simple questions about your business and will include the appropriate tax forms in your tax return based on your entries.
-If you use Quickbooks Self-Employed you can start tracking your business income and expenses when you start your business, estimate your quarterly taxes, and your information can transfer to TurboTax at tax time.
+TurboTax asks you simple questions about your business and will include the appropriate tax forms in your tax return based on your entries and can find your industry-specific deductions.
+Want to talk to a live tax expert?
+You can with TurboTax Live via one-way video.
+And, if you use QuickBooks Self-Employed you can start tracking your business income and expenses when you start your business, estimate your quarterly taxes, and your information easily transfers to TurboTax at tax time.

 Good luck entrepreneur!